DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 3.md

 1. Open Flow [Playground](https://play.flow.com/)
 2. Create a public variables, `totalSupply` of type `UInt64`, initialized with 0.

+Next, we’ll explore how to create unique and valuable entities using resources.

 ### Solution !!

 ![Alt text](image-1.png)